alphauslabs/eris/README.md

 ### Hashing

 Most of the "caching" commands in Redis need a key (usually `args[1]`, or the argument after the command itself). `jupiter` will try to use this argument as the default hashing key.
-This renders some other commands unsupported, such as cluster commands, Pub/Sub, transactions, LUA scripting, etc. To address this, `jupiter` provides a custom way to input a (or override the) hashing key if needed **using the last argument**.
+This renders some other commands unsupported, such as cluster commands, Pub/Sub, transactions, LUA scripting, etc. `jupiter` provides a custom way to input a (or override the) hashing key if needed **using the last argument**.

 Adding the `hash={key}` argument at the end of a command tells `jupiter` to use `{key}` as the hash key.
 This argument won't be included in the final Redis command that is submitted to the target node.